Submit a Ballast Water Management Report via PDF

-Total ballast water on board: Enter the total volume of ballast water on board upon arrival into the Arrival Port.
+Total ballast water on board: Enter the total volume of ballast water on board upon arrival into the arrival port.
 Do not count potable water.
-(Note: if reporting a tug-barge combo, report total combined ballast water on board.)
+If reporting a tug-barge combo, report total combined ballast water on board.

 Number of tanks discharged: Enter the total number of ballast water tanks, cargo holds, and other spaces carrying ballast water discharged at, or en route to, the arrival port.

 Certificate of accurate information: By checking this box, you attest to the accuracy of the information provided and that the activities were in accordance with the ballast water management plan required by CFR 151.2050(g).

 Responsible Officer's name and title: Type the name and title of the individual (i.e., master, owner, operator, agent, person in charge) responsible for the information provided on this form.
 A typed name in combination with the certificate of accurate information constitutes an official signature.

 Report type: Choose "New report" or "Corrected report" from the pull-down menu.
 Choose "New report" for initial submissions for a particular arrival.
 Choose "Corrected Report" if a prior report was already submitted for this arrival, including instances of port rotations, information updates or error corrections.
 If an arrival is CANCELLED, yet a submission was already sent to NBIC, please email email@example.com, noting the vessel ID, arrival port and arrival date.

 Submitted by and Contact Information: Enter the name and contact information for the individual (i.e., master, owner, operator, agent or person in charge) that submitted the BWMR to the NBIC.

 Record all tanks to be discharged inside coastal waters (12nmi) of the US, either en route to, or at the arrival port.